getpelican/pelican-plugins/pelican-gfm/Readme.md

 Pelican GFM is a reader that leverages GitHub's C-based markdown library to translate GitHub Flavored Markdown to html.

+## Note

+It is important to note that this currently only works on debian systems

 Requirements
 ============